GreenData17/GDWGL/README.md

 In this project I tried to recreate some of the Windows Forms controls. (buttons, image, text, ...)

-> The project stopped after I encountered more and more problems, which I don't know how to solve.
+> The project is on break.
+I encountered some problems, which I don't know how to solve.
 > If you you know how to solve it, feel free to the make adjustments and make an pull request.
 It would help me a lot.

+​

+Known Problems:
+- Input gets called multiple times
+- sometimes input can't be read
+- KeyUp Doesn't work like expected

+ ​

 General Features:
 - Position